rajeshxdatascience/spamshield-ai/README.md

 ## Usage

+* You can try the live app here: https://spamshield-ai-rajesh.streamlit.app/
 * Enter email text in the input box
 * Click on "Check Spam"
 * The model predicts whether the email is spam or not